Pilgrimage to Babaji’s Cave

 The programme fee includes train Delhi-Kathgodam-Delhi, all group transportation, lodging, 2 meals a day for 2 days, and 3 meals for 2 days, and hotel tips.

-Not included in the fee are two lunches, snacks, and beverages; medical insurance or medical care should you need it; donations at ashrams; personal hotel expenses.
+Not included in the fee are two lunches, snacks, and beverages; medical care should you need it; donations at ashrams; personal hotel expenses.
 You may also wish to contribute to a tip for our guide.